 There are many myths about oral health that are believed far and wide.
 We’ve done our research to help put them to rest.
 How many of these “mouth myths” have you believed?

 This widely-held belief is really only partially true.
 Despite what your mother may have told you, sugar doesn’t “rot your teeth.”
 Cavities are really caused by bacteria living in your mouth that secrete acid that eats away at your teeth, leading to decay.
 And what do these bacteria love to eat?
 You guessed it–sugar!
 It’s not the amount of sugar we eat that makes the difference, but rather the amount of time the bacteria have to secrete their harmful acid after consuming the sugar we eat.
-These sugars include not only candy and sweet drinks, but also naturally-occurring sugars in bread, fruit, beans, and even potatoes too!
+These sugars are at very high levels in candy, juices, and sweet drinks, but also include natural sugars in bread, dried fruit, chips and crackers too!

-The best solution, of course, is to brush after eating sugary snacks to remove the harmful bacteria as well as the sugars they feed on.
+The best solution is to brush after eating sugary snacks to remove the harmful bacteria as well as the sugars they feed on and not have frequent snacks throughout the day.

 If sugar feeds those nasty cavity bugs, then sugar-free soda is better for your teeth, right?
 Not exactly.
-Sodas, sports drinks and citrus beverages are high in acid–the very thing that eats away at tooth enamel, making them more vulnerable to decay.
+Sodas, sports drinks, juices, and sweetened beverages are high in acid–the very thing that eats away at tooth enamel, making them more vulnerable to decay.

 The best drink for your teeth is simple tap water (with fluoride!)
 If you do consume an acidic drink it’s better to wait to brush.
 Since the acid softens your enamel, brushing right after consuming an acidic beverage will only make the erosion worse.
 Instead, swish with water to remove the acid and wait until later to brush.